JustLikeComet/pythonIndent/README.md

 # pythonIndent
-A tool to indent python code, make you write python freedom
+A small tool to indent python code, make you write python freedom

 Here i add #{ #} to mark the indent place, for example python source file :